Mette Ivie Harrison

-Mette Ivie Harrison (born 13 September 1970) is an American novelist.
+Mette Ivie Harrison (born September 13, 1970) is an American novelist.
 She writes young adult fiction and in 2014 began publishing an adult mystery series.
-Her background as a Mormon has influenced her topics of interest as a writer, especially in the A Linda Willheim Mystery series which focuses on a Mormon woman within her religious community.
+Her background as a Mormon has influenced her topics of interest as a writer, especially in the A Linda Wallheim Mystery series which focuses on a Mormon woman within her religious community.
 Her novel, Mira, Mirror won the Utah Letters About Literature award in 2006, and three other novels were finalists for the AML Awards in 2007, 2014 and 2015.